My Salinger Year: Plot

+Margaret, who runs the agency, does not believe that computers are helpful and makes Joanna type letters for her using a typewriter.
+The friend who originally let her stay with her and her boyfriend tells her she has outstayed her welcome.
+So Joanna moves into an apartment with her new boyfriend, Don.

 In her time at the agency, Joanna's responsibilities include responding to the large volume of fan mail that Salinger is sent.
-As was agency policy, Joanna responds with a generic response that explained that Salinger did not read fan mail.
+As was agency policy, Joanna responds with a generic response to explain that Salinger does not read fan mail.
 However, she is tempted to give a proper reply to some of Salinger's fans.

+Believing she was doing her a favor, Joanna responded to a teen who had begged for a personalized response so her teacher would give her an A. However, the teen bursts into the office, angered that not getting his letter put her in summer school.
+Hugh gets wind of it, taking Salinger's fan letters from her.
+Upset, Joanna unthinkingly blurts out that it is Margaret's fault she lost the chance to publish Judy Blume's first book in years.

-Her period at the agency coincides with Salinger's proposed publication of the short story "Hapworth 16, 1924", which had previously been published in The New Yorker.
-She helps liaise with the small publisher and goes to Georgetown University for a meeting between Salinger and the publisher, which coincides with a concert that Karl, her old boyfriend, is performing in Washington, D.C.
-Margaret starts to trust Joanna more and lets her read some manuscripts and articles.
-Don and Joanna are invited to the wedding of Don's best friend, but Don does not initially tell Joanna as he wants to go on his own.
+Joanna's period at the agency coincides with Salinger's proposed publication of the short story "Hapworth 16, 1924", which had previously been published in The New Yorker.
+Joanna helps liaise with the small publisher and goes to Georgetown University for a meeting between Salinger and the publisher.
+Although not allowed to meet Salinger, so as to maintain his reclusivity, she debriefs the publisher on their protocols both before and after their meeting.

+As the meeting which coincides with a concert that Karl, her former boyfriend, is performing in Washington, D.C., Joanna is told he misses her.
+Having known each other for years, he was hurt she just ghosted him, rather than talking about it.
+Joanna also has missed their connection, but does not tell him.

+Returning to NYC, Joanna learns that Margaret's bipolar partner Daniel committed suicide in her apartment while she was in the other room.
+Margaret starts to trust her more and lets her read some manuscripts and articles.

+Don and Joanna are invited to the wedding of Don's best friend, but Don does not tell Joanna as he wants to go on his own.
+She finds out by accident when the couple mention it at a party.
+As his old friends will be there, he does not want to 'babysit' her.
 While Don is away, Joanna decides to leave him and move out.

-Joanna sells her first book for the agency and is offered a bigger role at the agency.
-However, she wants to pursue her dream of becoming a writer and quits.
+Just as Margaret promotes her for successfully selling a first book for the agency, Joanna gives her notice, but stays on until a replacement is found.
+Meanwhile, she is able to take over the lease of her original apartment as her friend leaves the city.
+Joanna submits poems to The New Yorker, and finally meets Salinger in person.